AdobeDocs/campaign-classic.en/help/delivery/using/sms-create.md

 To create the content of the SMS, follow the steps below:

-1. Enter the content of the message in the **[!UICONTROL Text content]** section of the wizard.
+1. Enter the content of the message in the **[!UICONTROL Text content]** section of the assistant.
 The toolbar buttons let you import, save, or search in contents.
 The last button is used to insert personalization fields.

    ![](assets/s_ncs_user_wizard_sms01_138.png)